leomccarthy1/mGPS/README.md

   This will return a set of predictions for the specified test data.

-* `metasub_global.md` (with Rmd of the same name) is an R notbook explicitly outlining the steps taken from data cleaning through to the mian modelling process and generating results for predictions on a global scale using the metaSub data set.
-This is definately the best place to start in understanding the modeling workflow implemented here and aims to ease the process of reproducing our results

-* `soil_global.R` contains code used for applying our algorithm to soil data, generating (outer) cross validation predictions.
-Includes data cleaning and feature selection

 * `Splots.R` code used for generating soil-data plots used in mGPS paper